 Many start-ups have struggled with balancing burn rate.
 It is often difficult for a start-up to generate a positive net income.
 Wharton University of Pennsylvania says that some startups tend to spend a lot of money to “attract quality employees, get economies of scale early and grab market share from the incumbent.”
 Overspending money can lead to a high burn rate and a waste of resources.
 Because investors sometimes make a decision based on the company’s burn rate, it is important to keep the balanced rate of spending.

-How to report on the burn rate
+How to understand a burn rate

 Get yourself familiar with terminology.
 Here is some vocabulary that may be useful for a starting point while reporting on the burn rate.